mkflaher2/hypgnosis/README.md

 # HypGNOSIS

-HypGNOSIS is a remote-controllable VR hypgosis app built on the LÖVR development framework.
+HypGNOSIS is a remote-controllable VR hypnosis app built on the LÖVR development framework.

 ## Requirements